alanng10/Grand/Docue/a.md

 Titan total done is more park than he child total done.

+Root total done is PARK.

+Seer total done is 2^10 major diff from parent Root.

+Kind total done is 2^10 minor diff from parent Seer.

+Case total done is 2^10 revise diff from parent Kind.

 Titan got Care, Time, and Love gain by SERA, regard less of he total done.

 Govern total done is not base on Interm.